 Clarke Center contains The Milner Dining Hall and The Market Café on the ground floor.
-The second floor contains a 400 seat auditorium with complete stage as well as the Office of Student Activities and Office of Student Affairs.
+The Office of the Vice President for Student Affairs/Dean of Students and a 400 seat auditorium with complete stage are located on the second floor.
 Many of the social and cultural events occur in the Clarke Auditorium throughout the year.

-The Ric & Dawn Brill Duquès '64 Academic Success Center is a new state of the art 12,000 square foot facility that is home to four of the College's key student support programs: Advising/Registration, Disability Student Services (DSS), Career Center, Bensten Learning Center, and Tutoring Office.
+The Ric & Dawn Brill Duquès '64 Academic Success Center is a state of the art 12,000 square foot facility that is home to some of the College's key student support programs: Advising/Registration, Disability Student Services (DSS), Career Services, Bentsen Learning Center, Tutoring Office, Adult and Continuing Education, and the Veterans' Study Lounge.
 The building has space dedicated to individual meetings with learning and writing specialists, classroom instruction, group meetings and tutorial sessions, testing, study and relaxation.